Giving something back

 If giving back to the community is part of your ambitions then the guesthouse at Sala Bai can help you realise your goal.
 All you have to do is go to sleep, comfortable in the knowledge that you’re getting excellent value and that you’re helping someone to build their own future.

-Sala Bai is a hospitality training school established in Siem Reap 10 years ago.
-Every year they take in 100 students from poor families across Cambodia, house and feed them and, most importantly, provide them with the training they need to start their careers in the kingdom’s booming hospitality sector.
-The students’ training is a mixture of theory and practice therefore, as part of that, the school runs an excellent weekday restaurant and a great-value guesthouse with just four rooms.
+Sala Bai is a hospitality training school established in Siem Reap in 2002.
+Every year they take in 100 students (aiming for 150 students by 2018) from poor families across Cambodia, house and feed them and, most importantly, provide them with the training they need to start their careers in the kingdom’s booming hospitality sector.
+The students’ training is a mixture of theory and practice therefore, as part of that, the school runs an excellent weekday restaurant and a great-value guesthouse with just six rooms.

-The menu in the restaurant downstairs offers a choice of a la carte dishes, or two set menus, one Western and one Asian.
-On the set menus, you can choose two courses for $10, or three for $12.
+The menu in the restaurant downstairs offers a choice of a la carte dishes, or two set menus, one Western and one Asian, each $12, which is the cost of one day's training for a student.
 It changes every two weeks, but sample dishes include beef tournedos with Lyonnaise potatoes and Provencale bayaldi with Kampot green pepper sauce, or fresh river lobsters with black noodles (see what we mean about making it hard to leave).
 On the a la carte, you’ll find old school favourites like Caesar salad ($5), beef burger ($6.50), and Cambodian fried rice ($4), as well as more adventurous flavours such as an escabeche marinated mackerel fillet with mixed leaves and virgin mango dressing ($4.50).

 Sala Bai is a firm recommend in our book.
 It offers great value, and the money you spend goes directly towards supporting the students’ training, education and healthcare.
-It is closed during the school holidays, from July to October, but open during the academic year seven days a week — even though the website appears to say differently — except for Khmer New Year.
+It is closed during the school holidays, from July to October, but open during the academic year seven days a week except for Khmer New Year.

 By Nicky Sullivan